 So, What Does That Mean for You?

 - Don’t confuse volatility with permanent loss.
 It’s normal for markets to rise and fall in the short term.
-But if your income plan is sound, those swings shouldn’t touch your lifestyle.
+But if your income plan is sound, those swings may less likely touch your lifestyle.

 - Match your money to your timeline.
 The funds you’ll need in the next few years should be in more stable investments.
 Everything else?
 It’s your long-term engine for growth.